 ```

 No card data flows through your system at any point.
 The session ID ties the payment to the conversation.
 The webhook fires within seconds of the PSP authorisation.
-Your AI agent reads the status and continues the call.
+Your application reads the status and continues.
+(To return the caller to the same AI agent afterwards, program the return route in your Twilio flow and pass the conversation ID.)

 Summary

-AI voice agents are fully capable of handling payments — but the architecture has to be right.
+AI voice agents are capable of taking payments, but the architecture has to be right, and the honest current state matters.
 The LLM cannot hear or process card data.
 Speech recognition of card numbers creates a compliance catastrophe.
-DTMF capture with a dedicated payment layer keeps card data entirely out of your platform.
+Capturing the card inside a dedicated, certified payment layer keeps card data entirely out of your platform.

 Related Reading